Title: On the Verge (Prelude to an Admission of Love)

 “Are there always this many people here?” he asks.

 “No, but it’s the start of our summer season.
 Lots of new projects gearing up.
-Researchers come from all over the world.
+Researchers come from all over.
 Not like mid-winter when it’s as quiet as a tomb.”

 Personnel in the hallway step aside to make room for him and Ari.
 They stare openly as he passes.
 Judging from their expressions, he must look as godawful as he feels.
 He’s having trouble keeping up with Ari and is about to ask her how much further when she suddenly stops in front of a closed door on the left.
 The word INFIRMARY is nearly obscured by colorful posters offering a wide variety of safety advice: Chilblains Explained; How to Prevent Hypothermia; Signs and Symptoms of Frostbite.
 The latter explains that fourth degree frostbite occurs when the tendons and bones freeze.
 Did Scully get that cold?
 On a small sign that says Office Hours, someone has crossed out the days and times and scrawled “Open 24/7.
 Welcome to the Land of the Midnight Sun!”